Drugs & Alcohol in Schools:

 ·

-Complete all four section examinations, showing a competent understanding of
+Complete all four section examinations, showing a

-the material presented.
-You must obtain
+competent understanding of the material presented.
+You

-an overall score of 70% or higher,
+of 70% or higher, with no individual

-50%, to pass this course. *Please note: Minimum
+course. *Please note: Minimum

 exam score requirements may vary by college or university; therefore, you